mongoose-os-libs/provision/README.md

 - Just hold the reset button pressed for a long time.
   For this, set `provision.btn.pin` to a non-negative value, and set `provision.btn.hold_ms` to a positive value, e.g. `5000` - 5 seconds.
+  If you also set `provision.btn.inhibit_after_s` value to non-zero number of seconds, reset button will be inhibited once uptime reaches this value (reset button will stop working N seconds after boot).

 ## Reset to factory defaults on bad WiFi credentials